Certified Quantumness via Single-Shot Temporal Measurements

 In 1935, Einstein, Podolski, and Rosen claimed that the description of physical reality provided by quantum mechanics is {\it incomplete}, and a more complete realistic theory with predetermined definite values of physical quantities is possible.
 Realistic hidden-variable models seek to provide a ``complete specification'' of the state of a quantum system so that the individual measurement values of a dynamical variable is predetermined by some hidden-variables \cite{Bell66,Mermin93}.
-In 1964, Bell showed \cite{Bell64} that a local hidden-variables model cannot completely reproduce the measurement statistics or statistical correlations predicted by quantum mechanics, such types of hidden variable models have been experimentally ruled out through the violation of Bell's inequalities \cite{Aspect,Rowe,Hensen}.
+In 1964, Bell showed \cite{Bell64} that a local hidden-variables model cannot completely reproduce the measurement statistics or statistical correlations predicted by quantum mechanics, such types of hidden variable models have been experimentally ruled out through the violation of Bell's inequalities \cite{BellExpt1,BellExpt2,BellExpt3,BellExpt4,BellExpt5,BellExpt6}.
+Inspired by Bell's theorem, Leggett and Garg \cite{Leggett85} introduced a temporal analogue of Bell inequalities, expressed in terms of time-separated measurement statistics or temporal correlation functions-specifically, the Leggett-Garg inequalities (LGI) test correlations within a single system measured at different times.
+LGI are based on two classical assumptions: ($a_1$) macrorealism, which posits that macroscopic systems always exist in definite states with well-defined pre-existing values, and ($a_2$) noninvasive measurability, which asserts that these values can be measured without disturbing the system.
+However, quantum systems often violate these assumptions \cite{LGExpt1,LGExpt2,LGExpt3,LGExpt4,LGExpt5,LGExpt6}.
+The violation of LGI by quantum systems suggests either the breakdown of a realistic description or the impossibility of noninvasive measurement.
+Such violations are evidence of nonclassical behavior (or quantumness) \cite{RevNori14,MMA14,MMA17}, and have also been used to certify quantum randomness \cite{DHome24}.

-Another ``no-hidden-variables'' theorem known as Bell-Kochen-Specker (BKS) theorem, demonstrates the inconsistency between quantum mechanics and noncontextual hidden-variables models \cite{Bell66,Kochen67} by showing a contradiction when assigning noncontextual predetermined values to a certain set of quantum observables.
-Local hidden variable theories are a special type of noncontextual hidden variable theories where the context is provided through spatial separation \cite{Das13,Cabello08}.
-The original proof \cite{Kochen67} of quantum contextuality by Kochen and Specker involves a complex structure using 117 vectors in a three dimensional space.
-Subsequently, new versions of the BKS theorem have been proposed \cite{Peres90,Mermin90,Kernaghan,Penrose94,Cabello96,Cabello98,SimonPRL,DHome,Cabello08} that are simple to understand.
-Several experimental test of quantum contextuality have also been carried out \cite{Yuji06,Kirchmair09,Amselem09,PRX13}.